Encryption for everyone

 The Fraunhofer Project Center for Cybersecurity in Jerusalem has a new associated partner: The German Federal Office for Information Security BSI joins the research cooperation.
 The Cybersecurity Center (Fraunhofer SIT/IL @HUJI) is a project of the Hebrew University in Jerusalem (HUJI) and Fraunhofer.

 Researchers from Fraunhofer SIT, Fraunhofer IEM, Paderborn University and TU Darmstadt have published a detailed study on the use of Java Runtime Environment vulnerabilities, which is based on data of more than ten years.
-The study will be presented at the "ACM Conference on Computer and Communications Security (CCS)" in Vienna.
+The study was presented at the "ACM Conference on Computer and Communications Security (CCS)" in Vienna.